Wild Ramification and the Cotangent Bundle: Preliminaries

 By the cartesian diagram (\ref{eqWmult}), the morphism $W_\bullet\to X_\bullet$ is multiplicative. \end{proof}

 \begin{lm}[{\cite[Lemma 2.7]{Tohoku}}] Let be a cartesian diagram of normal schemes.
-Assume that the vertical arrows are quasi-finite and component-wise dominant, that the left horizontal arrows are open immersions and that the right horizontal arrows are finite and \'etale.
+Assume that the vertical arrows are quasi-finite, that each component of $X'$ dominates a component of $X$, that the left horizontal arrows are open immersions and that the right horizontal arrows are finite and \'etale.
 Let $X\gets Y$ and $X'\gets Y'$ be the normalizations in $V$ and $V'$ respectively.

 Let

 be a commutative diagram where the horizontal arrows are closed immersions.
 Assume that it is lifted to a commutative diagram

 Then, $Y\to X$ is \'etale on a neighborhood of $s(Z)$, if $Y'\to X'$ is \'etale on a neighborhood of $s'(Z')$ and if the following conditions are satisfied: